Continuation and Promotion

 • Supporting documentation – If possible, provide doctors’ notes, official medical documentation, or other evidence that supports the grounds of your appeal.

-• Reference campus services – If you have accessed campus services like, academic advising, peer programs, Counseling Services, the Centre for Accessibility, other health care providers, please include this in your action plan to overcome the circumstances that impacted your academic performance and ensure your academic success.
+• Reference campus services – If you have accessed campus services like, academic advising, peer programs, Counselling Services, the Centre for Accessibility,etc., please include this in your action plan to overcome the circumstances that impacted your academic performance and ensure your academic success.
 There are fields in the appeal form to include this information.

 Please collate all your documents into one PDF file and email the complete PDF file to the Undergraduate Office or your academic advisor.
 It is important to note that you must submit your complete appeal in one submission; that is, all of the circumstances that you would like to be considered with all supporting documentation.
 Once a decision has been made on your appeal, you will not be able to submit additional information or documentation unless it refers to a situation or condition that was unknown to you at the time of your original appeal (e.g., a new medical diagnosis).